cmush/ingester/README.md

 ```

 ## Parting shot
-Finally, you may use this functionality in your elixir app by adding its dependency to your app's list of dependencies as discussed in the Installation section.
+Finally, you may use this functionality in your elixir app by adding it to your app's list of dependencies as discussed in the [Installation section](#installation).
 You will then call `Ingester.csv/1` with your own custom file system path (pointing to a valid customer data csv file whose format matches the sample provided).